timsong-cpp/papers/3136_niebloid/niebloid.md

 ## Implementations have converged

-While there were originally implementation divergence on whether niebloids should be CPO-like `semirgular` function objects or noncopyable ones to more closely emulate function templates, the major implementations [have now converged](https://github.com/microsoft/STL/issues/4097) on semiregularity.
+While there were originally implementation divergence on whether niebloids should be CPO-like `semiregular` function objects or noncopyable ones to more closely emulate function templates, the major implementations [have now converged](https://github.com/microsoft/STL/issues/4097) on semiregularity.
 We should standardize this existing practice.